Evernight/beancount-lazy-plugins/README.md

     ; Account is at 0 again now

 ## filter_map
 A plugin that allows to apply operations to group of transactions.
-You can filter by selectors (taken from Fava's selectors and using the same code) and apply tag or add metadata to the transaction.
-Considering that metadata can later be used by other plugins that allows a lot of flexibility of the possible usage
+You can filter by set of parameters (taken from [Fava's filters](https://lazy-beancount.xyz/docs/stage2_expenses/advanced_fava/#filters), plugin is using the same code) and apply tag or add metadata to the transaction.
+Considering that tags and metadata can later be used by other plugins, it allows a lot of flexibility in the potential usage.

 ### Syntax
 ```
 2021-01-01 custom "filter-map" "apply"
+    ; following three arguments correspond to Fava's filters:
+    ; time, account and advanced filter (as ordered left to right in the UI)
-    time: "2024-01-09 to 2024-02-15" ; same as Fava's time filter
+    time: "2024-01-09 to 2024-02-15"
-    account: "Expenses:Bills" ; same as Fava's account
+    account: "Expenses:Bills"
-    filter: "payee:'Company ABCDE' -any(account:'Expenses:Taxes')" ; same as Fava's advanced filter field
+    filter: "payee:'Company ABCDE' -any(account:'Expenses:Taxes')"
+    ; the following arguments specify operations to apply to selected transactions
-    addTags: "tag1 tag2 #tag3" ; space-separated list of tags to add (# is optional) to selected transactions
+    ; space-separated list of tags to add (# is optional) to selected transactions
+    addTags: "tag1 tag2 #tag3"
-    addMeta: "{'comment': 'Transaction description'}" ; any dictionary of the metadata to add/alter selected transactions
+    ; any dictionary of the metadata to add/alter selected transactions
+    addMeta: "{'comment': 'Transaction description'}"
 ```
-Operation date is arbitrary and not being used by the plugin
+Beancount entry date can be arbitrary and is not being used by the plugin.

 ### Example 1: adding tag to all transactions related to certain account
 ```